plepe/db-api/API.md

 * action: (string) 'select'
 * table: (string, mandatory) id of table
 * query: (array) only include elements which match certain criteria.
 See 'Query' for details.
+* id: (int|string|array) return only elements which have this value or one of these values as primary key (even if the table has a different id field).
 * order: (array) Order by the following fields.
 By default, order direction is ascending, precede by '-' to order descending. '+' forces ascending order.
 * offset: (int) start at nth result (starting at 0)
 * limit: (int) return only the first n results (after offset)